Chapter 31: “Shake, Rattle, and Roll”

 This felt like a movie!
 The chance for success was slim and the odds were against us, much like a film about overcoming adversity– like a sports team drama!
 For as I continued to fight with everything I had, even when I was down further than I had been thanks to the lovely Demerol, I dug deep down and gave it all with my entire being.

 Soon, my body began to slow, and I let my guard down for a second in celebration– nope, bad idea.
 My shakes resumed.
-It’s going to have to a continuous focus, huh?
+It’s going to have take a continuous focus, huh?
 Meanwhile one nurse held me down and another jumped on my other side to assist in the efforts.

 My body finally hushed to a soft murmur.
 The nurses injected me with the approved Demerol and I was out like a light.